-It is a place you should definitely add to your list, especially if you appreciate history and Savoie wines.
+Chambéry France is definitely worth visiting, especially if you appreciate history, fine food and Savoie wines.
 With so many interesting things to do, see and places to eat, I can understand why it is popular amongst travellers for a European weekend break away.

 Start your morning at the Fontaine des Éléphants

-Fountain de Elephants is one of most famous landmarks in Chambery and definitely not to be missed while in the city.
+Fountaine de Elephants is one of the most famous landmarks in Chambéry and not to be missed while in the town.
+It is a great starting point for the day of exploring this charming town.
 Built in 1838 at a height of 17.65 meters, the fountain has four elephants, one on each side which all lack their hindquarters (you can only see the two front legs and the head)

-It was constructed to pay tribute to General de Boigne (known as Count Benoît de Boigne) an important figure that helped shape Chambéry history, which if you look closely is his statue on the very top of the fountain.
+It was constructed to pay tribute to General de Boigne (known as Count Benoît de Boigne) an important figure that helped shape Chambéry history, which if you look closely, his statue on the very top of the fountain.

 - It gets really busy, so if you want to take great photos go here early in the morning or late afternoon.